2021–22 CFA Senior Division

-The 2021–22 Chennai Senior Division, also known as 2021–22 Chennai Football League, was the 24th season of the Chennai Senior Division, the top-tier league in the Indian state Tamil Nadu.
-It is organised by Tamil Nadu Football Association (TNFA).
+The 2021–22 CFA Senior Division, also known as 2021–22 Chennai Football League Senior Division, was the 24th season of the CFA Senior Division, the top-tier league in the Indian state Tamil Nadu.
+It is organised by Chennai Football Association (TNFA).

 After a long habitus between TNFA and CFA, the 2022 season kicked off on 9 May 2022 with 10 teams competing for the title.